 “And the tracker on the ring is going to work just fine?
 Are you sure they’re going to bite the hook?”

 “The ring is valued at a lot of money; no doubt it will attract attention.”
-Damian mumbles appearing out of nowhere.
+Damian announces his presence, popping out of nowhere.
 He handles Dick a cup of tea that Alfred had kindly left for them and Goldie accepts the steaming cup with a warm smile.

 “Aren’t you going to pour me a cup of tea too?”
 Jason mockingly asks.

 “No, I don’t like you.”
 The demon replies with a devilish smirk.
-Dick giggles at that and when he sees his face he runs an arm across Jason’s shoulders with a light grip.
+Dick snorts at that and when he notices his expression, he runs an arm across Jason’s shoulders with a light grip.

 “It’s going to be a piece of cake, you’ll see,” Goldie smiles brightly at him.
 “It’ll be fun, Jay!”